 This list allows us to understand what is MOST important to you and how you want to be compensated at Lemonly.
 The truth is, all of these things are important, but I know they are important to every individual person in different ways.
 Now, we have to make our offers competitive to the Lemonly policies, so if you rank vacation first, I can’t give one person 30 days PTO and another person 15, but I do want to know if you value vacation more than benefits or if being able to work remotely is crucial to your success.

 This part in the Lemonly hiring process has always been met with intrigue and appreciation from new hires, and it is something we intend to have current employees who have been with the company for many years to continue to answer as their needs grow and change.

 A work in progress

-It was seven years ago this month that I started my first company and I realized between 9 Clouds and Lemonly I’ve hired 30 people to date.
-Those first 10-12 hires did not have a fancy formula to be evaluated and we didn’t even do the ranking system when we made offers.
-Over time we started to realize what fit our culture and improved the hiring process to (1) get the best people and (2) increase the rate in which we close and start those people.
+Lemonly has been around since 2011, and in that time, dozens of Lemonheads have worked at the company.
+Those first 10–12 hires didn’t have a fancy formula to be evaluated on, and we didn’t even do the ranking system when we made offers.
+Over time we started to realize what fit our culture, and we improved the hiring process to (1) get the best people and (2) increase the rate in which we close and start those people.

-There isn’t a perfect template that fits every company on how they should hire, but I wanted to share what has worked for how WE hire at Lemonly.
-Feel free to share your insights into hiring or tweet me with any questions, and I’ll be happy to answer them.
+There isn’t a perfect template that fits every company on how they should hire, but I wanted to share what has worked for how we hire at Lemonly.